Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 | Analytics | Client | Needs browser APIs |

-Server Components give you progressive enhancement without extra work.
-A cinematic site built this way:
+Server Components give me progressive enhancement without extra work.
+A cinematic site I build this way:

 - Without JavaScript: Shows all content, navigation works, forms submit (via Server Actions)